Meet Love Island 2020 contestant Nas Majeed - his journey in the villa so far

 Nas then decided to recouple with Jess Gale, who had suggested to him she would like to get to know him.

-He then got back with Siannise as part of a friendship couple, but will they ever find the one?
+He then got back with Siannise as part of a friendship couple.

+It seems Nas’s prayers were finally answered in week three, when Demi Jones entered the villa and picked him to go on a date.

+The pair immediately hit it off, and at the recoupling, Nas chose to couple up with her.

 What makes Nas the perfect islander?